 Is There a Way to Speed Up the Waiting Process for a Hearing?

 There are a few different ways to expedite the hearing process, but each will depend on your specific circumstances.
 You will either have to show "dire need" or critical case status.
 These conditions are hard to meet.
 Some people are able to get their Social Security disability hearings scheduled faster, but you will have to make a formal request to be considered.
 Are you looking for an experienced legal team to take over your disability case?
-Email us today at [email protected], or fill out the quick contact form on this page to get started or just call our office at (402) 933-5405.
+For a free evaluation of your case email us today at [email protected], or fill out the quick contact form on this page to get started or just call our office at (402) 933-5405.